typeRYOON/VSRG-UNO-R3/README.md

 >   - If you press H, the selection will start running.
 >   - If you press J or the terminate button, this will terminate the selection early.
 >     - The current selection will terminate when you exit to the menu or enter the results screen.
-> - The message box in the bottom left will show you the current state.
+> - The message box in the bottom left will show you the current state/errors.
 > - The generation history is to the right of the message box.
 <p align="right">
   <sub>[ <a href="#readme-top">↑ back to top ↑</a> ]  </sub>